xonai-computing/xonai-compatibility-radar/README.md

 ### Running in Docker (optional)

-Radar can run inside a Docker container with network access fully disabled; useful if your security policy requires isolated execution.
+Radar can run inside a Docker container with network access fully disabled, making it suitable for environments where your security policy requires isolated execution.

 Use `--network none` to disable all network access inside the container.
 Combined with a read-only mount for the input directory, nothing can leave your infrastructure.